cleentfaar/CLSlackBundle/Resources/doc/usage-during-tests.md

 To make your functional tests easier, you can use the `MockApiClient` class to still be able to access (mocked) responses.

+## Using the `cl_slack.mock_api_client` service

-For this bundle, a special service has been made to make this a bit easier:
+For this bundle, a special service has been made to make this a bit easier: `cl_slack.mock_api_client`.
+It behaves the same as the normal `cl_slack.api_client` service, the difference being that no connection is made to the API client and the data returned is mocked.

 ```php
 // Acme\DemoBundle\Tests\AcmeChatService